Example 1: A

 to graph data easily (e.g., to produce the scatterplot

 of means vs. standard deviations).
-Had you relied on nothing else but
+Had we relied on nothing else but the

-the standard tests of homogeneity of variances, you would not have caught
+standard tests of homogeneity of variances, we would not have caught the

-the scatterplot of means vs. standard deviations.
-As it stands, you would
+scatterplot of means vs. standard deviations.
+As it stands, we would probably

-probably conclude that the effects of environment and genetic factors
+conclude that the effects of environment and genetic factors (Strain)

-be further analyzed using nonparametric methods to ensure that the statistical
+the data should be further analyzed using nonparametric methods to ensure

 See also GLM - Index.